craigwann/went-to-bali-mwahaha/README.md

 * Add admin flash messages for adding, updating and deleting products.
 * Allow other than whole dollar amounts for admin product creation (for instance, 3.99).
 * Add product validations.
-* Add Stripe so users can pay when finalizing orders.
 * Add password validations to ensure a user's password is sufficiently complex.
 * Add admin links to navbar so admins can easily add, update and delete products.
 * Fix the row height for products, which can quickly become uneven.